hleclerc/Sane_inter/_README.md

 Strings created using double quotes are by default of type String (which is a clone of the std::string defined in clang).
 It is very convenient for a vast majority of applications, but for large sizes, it may involve dynamic memory allocation.
 For some performance critical or embeded applications it is simply a no go.

 Incidentally, allocation is understood by the compiler.
-If the there’s no real need for this dynamic memory because it is finally copied elsewhere, the allocation and desallocation won’t take place at all.
+If the there's no real need for this dynamic memory because it is finally copied elsewhere, the allocation and desallocation won't take place at all.

 ```python
 # there's a *symbolic* allocation, actually not executed at all